 In November of 2015, the Ottumwa Police Department initiated its Chaplain Program.
-Police Chaplains Jim Shrimplin and Rick Bick on a voluntary basis will provide personal services to officers and their families in times of stress and difficulty; will provide exceptional services to the community in times of personal or city-wide crisis; will assist officers in addressing community issues; and will promote community policing ideals.
+Police Chaplains Jim Shrimplin and Rick Bick on a voluntary basis provide personal services to officers and their families in times of stress and difficulty; provide exceptional services to the community in times of personal or city-wide crisis; assists officers in addressing community issues; and promote community policing ideals.
 The Chaplains attend police training sessions and meetings; ride along with patrol officers and observe in the Communications Center on a regular basis.
+Chaplains Bick and Shrimplin rode along with patrol officers a total of 600 hours in 2016.

 Rick Bick is the Pastor of NewLife Center in Ottumwa.
-Next year he will celebrate 40 years in ministry.
-He and his wife came to Ottumwa six years ago with a vision to work with other area churches serving the community.
+Next year he will celebrate 41 years in ministry.
+He and his wife came to Ottumwa seven years ago with a vision to work with other area churches serving the community.
 He was drawn to Ottumwa by the city's slogan, City of Bridges, River of Opportunity.
 He sees the Chaplain program as an opportunity to partner with local law enforcement in making a difference in Ottumwa.

 Jim Shrimplin is a pastor in the United Methodist Church and has served Wesley United Methodist in Ottumwa since July 2012.
 Before moving to Ottumwa, Jim attended the University of Dubuque Theological Seminary from 2008-2012 graduating with a Masters of Divinity degree.
 He earned his bachelor's degree from Southwestern Assemblies of God University.
-He is married to his wife of 20 years Rebekkah Shrimplin who also pastors in Bussey.
+He is married to his wife of 21 years Rebekkah Shrimplin who also pastors in Bussey.
 Their son Philip attends OHS and is active in drama and is a member of Meistersingers.
 Jim is looking forward to serving OPD and the community of Ottumwa as chaplain.